Quantitative stochastic homogenization and large-scale regularity: Corrector estimates in weak norms

 We now give the proof of Theorem~\ref{t.HKtoSob} by combining Theorem~\ref{t.correctors} with the functional inequalities in Appendix~\ref{a.MSP}.

 \begin{proof}[{Proof of Theorem~\ref{t.HKtoSob}}] We give only the proof of the estimates for the gradient of the correctors.
-The arguments for the bounds for the flux and energy density are almost the same.
+The arguments for the bounds for the flux and energy density are almost identical.
 It is convenient to denote $\Psi(x):= \exp \left( -|x| \right)$.

 Fix~$\alpha\in (0,\infty)$, $p\in [2,\infty)$ and $\ep \in \left(0,\frac12\right]$.
 Denote

 We intend to apply the inequalities of Remark~\ref{r.MSPlocal} to $\mathbf{f}_\ep$.
 In the case $\alpha\in\N$ we use~\eqref{e.triebel_loc}, while if $\alpha\not\in\N$ we apply~\eqref{e.MSP.Walpha_loc}.
 In order to prepare for the application of these, we first use Theorem~\ref{t.correctors} to estimate $\left| \left( \mathbf{f}_\ep \ast \Phi(t, \cdot) \right)(x)\right|$.
 What the theorem gives us is that, for every $x\in \Rd$ and $t\geq \ep^2$,